Norman Darbyshire: Espionage career

 In October 1952, the Iranian government closed down the British embassy and evicted all its staff, including Darbyshire.
 As a result, he was formally transferred to the British Middle East Office in Cairo on 26 October 1952, but actually replaced Woodhouse as the MI6 spymaster responsible for Iran, taking over the MI6 Iran station-in-exile located in Nicosia, Cyprus.
 He kept in touch with almost all assets inside Iran, most notably Rashidians, using radio transmissions and asked CIA's Kermit Roosevelt Jr. to join their coup d'état plan.
 Among other things, he was involved in the kidnapping, torture, and assassination of General Mahmoud Afshartous, Mossadegh's chief of police, and bribed the Shah's twin sister Princess Ashraf Pahlavi to play a key role in the coup and to eventually become a power behind his resulting dictatorship.
 Darbyshire, on behalf of Prime Minister Winston Churchill, along with his American counterpart Stephen Meade who spoke for Secretary of State Foster Dulles, met with Princess Ashraf and persuaded her to return to Tehran and convince her brother to cooperate with their plan.
 Therefore he directed the British side of the coup by radio contact from Cyprus, controlling the street mobs, thugs, prostitutes and military officers who were paid off by the Rashidians.

 On 3 August 1954 he was transferred to the Foreign Office.
 When the Suez Crisis took place, Darbyshire was the station chief in Geneva, under cover as the consul since 20 April 1956.
 There he made contact with members of the Muslim Brotherhood with an aim to destabilize Egypt under leadership of Gamal Abdel Nasser.

 He had the same position in Bahrain, under cover as the First Secretary from 8 November 1958 onward.
 He was responsible for liaison with Oman's Internal Security Service (mainly staffed with British officers) and coordinating between the MI6, the Special Air Service and Military Intelligence during the Jebel Akhdar War.
-In that capacity, he also worked closely with Mossad and SAVAK against influence of Nasserite movement.
+In that capacity, he also worked closely with Mossad and SAVAK against influence of the Nasserite movement.
 In July 1960, he was called back to London.
 He worked in the group vetting the information provided by Soviet defector Oleg Penkovsky.

 Darbyshire returned to Tehran as station chief in 1963, on a mission lasting until 1967.

+In 1968, Darbyshire was transferred to Whitehall where he worked as a SIS diplomat responsible for handling Iraqi defector, Lawrence De Souza before moving to the British Embassy in Beirut, Lebanon taking the position of First Secretary.
+Darbyshire returned to Whitehall in 1973 and retired from the SIS in 1978.
+He died in Britain in June 1993 of a heart attack.